-Following Géza’s death, his son King Szent István granted town rights to the settlement and proclaimed it the capital of his newly founded Kingdom of Hungary.
-He established a school and a monastery, and built a royal basilica and fortification around the town.
-Twice a year the National Assembly and Royal Legislative Days were held here.
-Székesfehérvár was the royal seat for hundreds of years and the coronation town of Hungary for more than 500 years.
+Following Géza’s death, his son King Szent István granted town rights to the settlement and declared it the capital of the Kingdom of Hungary, which he had recently established.
+He founded a school and a monastery, and built a royal basilica and fortification around the town.
+Moreover, the National Assembly and Royal Legislative Days convened here twice a year.
+Székesfehérvár served as the seat of the Hungarian monarchy for hundreds of years and hosted coronation ceremonies for over 500 years.

 “Méltó szolgálattal szerzett birtokából soha senki meg ne fosztassék.”

 [Let no one ever be deprived of the property acquired by worthy service.]